RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 ms.author: rodejo

 ---
-# Working with user properties in azure Active Directory
+# Working with user properties in Azure Active Directory
 This article explains about how you can work with user properties in Azure Active Directory.

 ## What are user properties?